Scroll and Tablet Blog

 Share on Twitter, or Instagram, or really wherever you want.

-For more exploits of the Greek gods, and how their myths shaped Ancient Greek and modern societies, enroll in CLAS-C 205 Classical Mythology, coming up Fall 2023, and earn GEC credits while you’re at it!
+For more exploits of the Greek gods, and how their myths shaped Ancient Greek and modern societies, enroll in CLAS-C 205 Classical Mythology, coming up Spring 2025, and earn GEC credits while you’re at it!
 Or to learn more about Pompeii and the struggle to preserve the archaeological record, look for CLAS-C 419 Art and Archaeology of Pompeii, coming in Spring 2025 with no pre-reqs.
 Can’t get enough of Ancient Greece and Rome?
 Earn a Classics Minor in just 15 credits!